Paydayzcool/-P-Repository/README.md

 Hi there,

 Welcome to my repository where I help you with python.
-Please do not call me teacher. :)

 Every week I will release new modules and challenge problems for you to solve.